matthewabrams/nycbikes_2023-2024/README.md

 My project is based on total rides using Citi Bikes in New York City of 2023.
 Source of data came from [citibikenyc.com](https://ride.citibikenyc.com/system-data)

-I've used R to combine multiple datasets, manipulate the merged data, then performed statistical analysis and created visualizations
+I've used R to combine multiple datasets (approximately 40 datasets totaling over 30 million rows), manipulate the merged data, then performed statistical analysis and created visualizations

 # Key Questions & Objectives